ghobot/blog/_accessories/htc_vive/htc_vive_link_box.md

 ### How to use

 At the start of each session make sure the headset is connected to the link box.
+Plug the headset's USB, HDMI, and power adapter into the linkbox.
+The back of the linkbox should be connected to the Computer Rig and an outlet.